 Most people don’t have any symptoms.
 For people who do get symptoms, they can include:

 - pelvic pain

 Chlamydia is curable and treatable with antibiotics.
 It’s important to finish the entire course of medication, even if symptoms go away.
-It is also important for someone to refrain from any sexual contact for 7 days so reinfection does not occur.
+It is also important to refrain from any sexual contact for 7 days so reinfection does not occur.

-For detailed information on each infection, check of the Center for Disease Control: www.cdc.gov/std/.
+For detailed information on each infection, check the Center for Disease Control: www.cdc.gov/std/.
 You can also ask us an anonymous question right on our website.
 If you are experiencing symptoms of an STI, think you’ve been exposed to an STI, or want to talk to a professional, call Teen Clinic to make an appointment with a qualified health care provider.